ramongonze/ufmg-practical-assignments/README.md

 # ml-tp1
-First work assignment for the subject Machine Learning at UFMG.
+First programming assignment for the subject Machine Learning at UFMG.